DanielGall500/Aniela/README.md

     JWT_ALGORITHM=HS256
     ```

-3. Create a Docker image and container
+3. Create a Docker image and container<br>
 Once you have set up your environment variables and a SQLite database, you can run this project using Docker.

     ```dockerfile